 RIF differs from other nonprofits in this space primarily because it was founded and led by an individual with a disability.
 This perspective allows us to put ourselves in the shoes of our participants when creating programs and making decisions, to bring humility and curiosity into the process, and help design experiences that are best suited for their unique needs.
 We are committed to giving our participants as much autonomy over their experience as possible, as we aim to work together in the mutuality of ministry and engage with them exactly where they are.

 We are committed to building personal relationships between participants and volunteers.
 Our intimate group size allows participants to feel known, and to receive an individualized plan that is specifically tailored to their own personal needs within the overall content being covered.
 While some other organizations in our space have larger numbers, we strongly believe that the intimacy of our program gives participants the opportunity to engage in community, build personal relationships and engage the material and experiences in a way that is best suited for them, without the pressure to meet the standards of others.

 Meet Our Team

 Hadley Stephens, Founder of Rolling in Faith.
-Hadley has a passion for serving the disability community, and will be serving in the role as Executive Director.
+Hadley has a passion for serving the disability community and will be serving in the role as Executive Director.
 Hadley is a senior at Murray State University, studying Nonprofit Leadership.
-Hadley is excited for the future of Rolling in Faith, and looks forward to bringing more services to children and adults with disabilities in the Southern Illinois region.
+Hadley is excited for the future of Rolling in Faith and looks forward to bringing more services to adults with disabilities in the Southern Illinois region.